-The truth is, beginners don’t need everything.
-What you need is the right combination of equipment that gives you maximum versatility without wasting money or space.
-A smart setup allows you to train your entire body, build strength, and stay consistent — all without overcomplicating things.
+The truth is, you don’t need everything.
+You need the right equipment that gives you versatility, fits your space, and helps you stay consistent.
+A smart beginner setup allows you to train your entire body, build strength, and grow your routine without overcomplicating things.

 What Beginners Actually Need (Keep It Simple)